DrewZN/basicPersonalProjectsCPP/README.md

 **basicLoginSystem** - Menu-driven login system that allows for the creation and deletion of users.
 'Saving to/Reading from file' system added (not 100% sure if it works yet).

 **contactSystem** - Menu-driven contact management system that allows for the creation and deletion of phone contacts.
 Allows for searching for as well as editing individual contacts.
-File-handling not yet implemented.
+Needs some bug-fixing (check todo)